AdobeDocs/experience-manager-cloud-service.en/help/edge/create-block.md

 1. Using git, commit these changes to your `main` branch.

    * Committing to `main` is for illustrative purposes only.
-[Follow best practices](https://www.aem.live/docs/dev-collab-and-good-practices) and use a PR for actual project work.
+[Follow best practices](https://www.aem.live/docs/dev-collab-and-good-practices) and use a pull request for actual project work.

-## Viewing Your Styled Block {#styled-block}

-Your quote block is complete!
-Now you can view it fully styled.

-1. Return to your browser tab of the Universal Editor where you were editing the page of your project and reload the page.
+1. Return to your browser tab of the Universal Editor where you were editing the page of your project and reload the page to view your styled block.

-1. See the now styled quote block on the page and tap or click the **Publish** button on the Universal Editor toolbar to publish.
+1. See the now styled quote block on the page.

    ![The styled quote block in the Universal Editor](assets/create-block/quote-styled.png)

 1. Verify that the changes were pushed to production by navigating to the published page.
 The link will be similar to `https://<branch>--<repo>--<owner>.hlx.page`

    ![The published and styled quote block](assets/create-block/quote-styled-published.png)

+Congratulations!
+You now have a fully working and styled quote block.
+You can use this example as a basis for designing your own project-specific blocks.

 ## Using Other Working Branches {#other-branches}